welpdev/mailchimp-bundle/src/Resources/doc/usage.md

 ## Unit synchronization with events

 If you want realtime synchronization, you can dispatch custom events on your controllers (or anywhere).
 The subscribe event can be used both for adding a new subscriber or updating an existing one.
+You can fired these events to trigger sync with MailChimp:

+    SubscriberEvent::EVENT_SUBSCRIBE = 'welp.mailchimp.subscribe';
+    SubscriberEvent::EVENT_UNSUBSCRIBE = 'welp.mailchimp.unsubscribe';
+    SubscriberEvent::EVENT_UPDATE = 'welp.mailchimp.update';
+    SubscriberEvent::EVENT_DELETE = 'welp.mailchimp.delete';

 ### Subscribe new User